conan-io/conan-center-index/docs/linters.md

 They consume python scripts which are executed to fit CCI rules.
 Those scripts use [astroid](https://github.com/PyCQA/astroid) and
 [pylint](https://pylint.pycqa.org/en/latest/) classes to parse Conan recipe files and manage their warnings and errors.

-The pylint by itself is not able to find ConanCenterIndex rules, so astroid is used to iterate over conanfiles content and validate CCI conditions.
+Pylint by itself is not able to find ConanCenterIndex rules, so astroid is used to iterate over conanfiles content and validate CCI conditions.
 Also, pylint uses [rcfile](https://pylint.pycqa.org/en/latest/user_guide/configuration/index.html) (a configuration file based on [toml](https://toml.io/en/) format) to configure plugins, warnings and errors which should be enabled or disabled.